 Why Are Repairs Needed?

 Of course, before you know how it is done, you might benefit from knowing why repairs are required.
 Essentially, the need for repairs evolves out of any number of reasons, but most are due to water and soil.
-Usually, some unexpected changes in the soil around the home, or the amount of water in the soil causes some sort of shifting or pressure.
+Usually, some unexpected changes in the soil around the home or the amount of water in the soil can cause some sort of shifting or pressure.
 This leads to cracks, and cracks mean problems.

-This is usually when an expert is called in, and if there is one word of advice that applies to any foundation issues it is this: The sooner they are repaired, the better the outcomes.
-So, never ignore any signs it is time for a repair.
+This is usually when an expert is called in, and if there is one word of advice that applies to any foundation issues, it is this: The sooner they are repaired, the better the outcomes.

 Steps to Take